 Ryūmon Sensei was one of four founding core faculty of the Advanced Certificate Program on Contemplative Clinical Practice: Spirituality and Social Work at Smith College School for Social Work in Northampton, Massachusetts, USA.
 In this context she taught meditation practices to Social Work professionals by facilitating processes where clinicians assessed their own spiritual development and cultivated awareness of how clients’ spirituality impacts the clinical relationship, and teaching skills on how to integrate a spiritual lens into the clinical work.
 She was also invited to be in residence at the School where she led the Social Work students’ meditation group, offered public teachings, and meet with students for one-on-one spiritual guidance.

-In the last thirty years, Ryūmon Sensei has trained, mentored and coached hundreds of young adult activists, political organizers and emerging leaders in the interconnection of meditation practices and spiritual activism; she was instrumental in the founding of People of Color and LGBTQ groups in western Buddhist centers in the United States; she consulted to white convert Buddhist communities that aspired to become culturally and racially inclusive; and taught Mindfulness-Based Stress Reduction to People of Color for the Behavioral Education Unit of Kaiser Permanente, in Oakland California.
+In the last three decades, Ryūmon Sensei has trained, mentored and coached thousands of young adult activists, political organizers and emerging leaders in the interconnection of meditation practices and spiritual activism; she was instrumental in the founding of People of Color and LGBTQ groups in western Buddhist centers in the United States; she consulted to white convert Buddhist communities that aspired to become culturally and racially inclusive; and taught Mindfulness-Based Stress Reduction to People of Color for the Behavioral Education Unit of Kaiser Permanente, in Oakland California.
 During the same time, she worked at the national and international levels as a change process consultant, trainer, facilitator, Spanish translator and bilingual/bicultural mediator in the fields of Multicultural Organizational Development, Change Management, Inclusion and Equity, Communications and Conflict Transformation.

 Ryūmon Sensei is editor of, and contributor to, the award-winning anthology Dharma, Color and Culture: New Voices in Western Buddhism (Skipping Stones, 2005 Book Award) and contributor to the book Women Practicing Buddhism: American Experiences.
 She is published in the national journals Buddhadharma: The Practioner’s Quarterly, and Turning Wheel: The Journal of Socially Engaged Buddhism, and co-authored and served as advisor to national publications on Cultural Literacy, Conflict Resolution and Liberation strategies such as Cultural Considerations in Domestic Violence Cases: A National Judges Bench Book; Face to Face: Solving Conflicts Without Giving In; and Taking the First Step: A Guide for Cultural Programming.